gh-mentor/c-sharp-workshop/ex8-simulation/docs.md

 - At the end of the workday, the Assembly Line Manager generates a summary report containing the number of assembled MWs per line, the total number delivered to QC, and any line failure details.

 Quality Control Process:

 There are 5 teams of QC Engineers, each team has 3 members working in parallel Monday – Friday, 8 hours per workday, starting at 8 AM, with a 45-minute lunch break at 12:00 PM.
 There is 1 Quality Control Manager who is responsible for delegating work in round-robin fashion to each team and generating reports at the end of the workday.
 - Each QC Engineer can inspect and log up to 12 MWs per hour, the average being 8 with a standard deviation of 2.
 - On average, 2.5% of MWs are logged as defective (failed inspection) with a standard deviation of 1%.
 - At the end of the workday, the manager generates a summary report containing the total count of acceptable MWs, total defects, and backlog count.
   - The backlog is the number of MWs that are still in the queue.

-Instructions and Suggestions
+Instructions and Suggestions:

-- Design, implement, and test a C# (.NET 6 or greater) simulation model for a manufacturing process using GitHub Copilot as an AI guide and assistant.
+- Design, implement, and test a C# simulation model for a manufacturing process using GitHub Copilot as an AI guide and assistant.
 - Consider using GitHub code instructions to influence the suggestions Copilot generates.
 - Use NUnit, XUnit, or MSTest for creating unit tests.
 - Use `Task` and `async/await` to simulate the parallel processes of assembly and quality control.